onmagnoliasquare/website/README.md

 #### What is `run -T (command)`?

 It's used to share commands between workspaces.
-Since a project like `frontend` does not have any depedencies inside (all of the dependencies are in the root dir), we must use `run -T (command)` to access the correct command.
+Since a project like `frontend` does not have any dependencies inside (all of the dependencies are in the root dir), we must use `run -T (command)` to access the correct command.
 In this case, its either `vite` or `sanity` or any other that requires use like `playwright`.

 ### VS Code